craicic/p10-library-service/README.md

 ##### 4 - Insert data
 Run pgAdmin 4 | Right click on DB | Query Tool...
-Then you can run those [queries](https://github.com/xxjokerx/library-service/tree/master/documents/sql-script/datadump).
+Then you can run this [query](https://raw.githubusercontent.com/xxjokerx/library-service/master/documents/sql-script/datadump/db_library_all_data.sql).

 / ! \ Make sure to execute `db_library_public_loan.sql` and `db_library_public_topic_book.sql` as the last queries as they refer to foreign primary keys.